Introduction to Block Storage

 What is Block Storage?

-It is a data storage type that stores large data in volumes, or blocks or chunks, which is like an individual hard disk drives (HDD).
+It is a data storage type that stores large data in volumes, or blocks or chunks, which is like an individual hard disk drive (HDD).
 Blocks or chunks are used to store the data, software, code, and other files.
 Each storage chunk with data has its own file system and schedules different data types between the partitions.
 There are few common methods to organize the data in blocks and store the data on modern storage devices like File Level, Object Level and Block Level.
 Block Level Storage also refers to specifically saving the data in volumes called blocks.
-Block storage is used when a raw volume of data storage is used to present to a server, from storage attached network (SAN), and each and every volume of data in the block can perform as an individual hard drive or storage repository.
+It is used when a raw volume of data storage is used to present to a server, from storage attached network (SAN), and each and every volume of data in the block can perform as an individual hard drive or storage repository.

 Advantages & Disadvantages of Block Storage

 - Performance Level: It is very fast storage and is one of the most frequently used by applications required for rapid input-output operations per second (IOPS), such as database servers (DB Server).
 The low latency or rapid IO data access is one of the important reasons that block storage is very popular.

 - Flexible: Data volumes are very flexible, and the volume of data can be extended easily with no time as your business grow, and the new block of volume can be easily added when required or needed.